gp164/linux2-git/basic-commands/README.md

 - Make an initial commit

-#### Checkout to a new branch, make changes and merge it back to master
+#### Checkout to a new branch, make changes, and merge it back to master

 - Checkout a new branch and with a name of choice

-- Create two new files, both with content and save
+- Create two new files, both with content, and save

 - Check status